 It is a popular place for hiking, climbing, and mountaineering and there are a number of paths and routes within the area.
 Nearby Ben Nevis is the highest mountain in the British Isles.

 There is a visitor center and exhibition center (fee for non-members) run by the National Trust here which is a great place to stop for information and hiking routes.
 The National Trust staff sometimes led guided walks or safari tours.
 There is also the Glencoe Folk Museum which presents local history presented within thatched cottages.

-On the way to Glen Coe, you might to stop and explore a bit of the Loch Lomond & the Trossachs National park.
+On the way to Glen Coe, you might like to stop and explore a bit of the Loch Lomond & the Trossachs National Park.

 How to Get from Edinburgh to Glen Coe

 The easiest way to get here is by car or day tour.
 It is possible to get to the village and many areas of Glen Coe by public transit as well.

-It is about 120 mile (193 km) drive from Edinburgh to Glencoe, and the drive takes about 3 hours.
+It is about a 120 mile (193 km) drive from Edinburgh to Glencoe, and the drive takes about 3 hours.
 Can take longer depending on traffic.